redpesk-core/sec-lsm-manager/docs/protocol.md

 ### Normal replies and error replies

-Normal replies are indicating that no error occured.
+Normal replies are indicating that no error occurred.
 Normal replies are generally made of a single status line but it may also include, before the status line, several lines of data.